Financial Aid

 Graduate: Master of Science in Curriculum and Instruction

-Eligibility requirements and the TEACH Grant Application are located on the Financial Aid Office website.
+Eligibility requirements and the TEACH Grant Application are located on the Office of Financial Aid website at www.tarleton.edu/finaid.

 Tarleton Promise Grant

 The Tarleton Promise Program will cover the remaining bill after a qualifying student's scholarships and grants are applied to their account.
-The promise will pay for tuition, required fees (including parking), room and board (for on campus housing) and provides a semester allowance for text books.
-Tarleton Promise Grant requirements are located on the Tarleton Financial Aid website.
+The Promise Grant will pay for tuition and required fees (including parking), Tarleton meal plan, and book allowance.
+Tarleton Promise Grant requirements are located on the Office of Financial Aid website at www.tarleton.edu/finaid.

 Student Employment Opportunities